 The vision of the Academic Success and Bar-Related Programs Office is to offer academic readiness programs and courses centered around developing personalized learning strategies to maximize intrinsic motivation for achieving a student’s desired full academic potential.

 Programs for Entering Students

-Southwestern offers academic success workshops in the summer which are specifically geared toward entering students, providing an introduction to legal writing, course review techniques, briefing cases and other concerns prior to the start of Fall classes.
+Southwestern offers academic success courses in the summer which are specifically geared toward entering students.
+These workshops provide an introduction to legal writing, course review techniques, briefing cases and other academic skills prior to the start of Fall classes.

 Academic Skills Lab